-Nature of Positions Standard Method Building Block Method Contingent Loss Matrix Method Margin Method Basic Method Arbitrage Method Physical (not equity derivatives) Yes.
+Nature of Positions Standard Method Building Block Method Contingent Loss Matrix Method Basic Method Physical (not equity derivatives) Yes.
 Yes.
 Yes, in conjunction with positions in options.
-No. No. Yes, subject to certain conditions.
-Non-option equity derivatives Yes, if converted to equity equivalent positions.
+No. Non-option equity derivatives Yes, if converted to equity equivalent positions.
 Yes, if converted to equity equivalent positions.
 Yes, in conjunction with positions in options.
-Yes, if exchange traded and margined and not calculated under any other method.
-No. Yes, if arising as a result of futures arbitrage strategy.
-Equity Options Yes, if satisfy relevant criteria and not permitted to use contingent loss matrix method.
+No. Equity Options Yes, if satisfy relevant criteria and not permitted to use contingent loss matrix method.
 Yes, if satisfy relevant criteria and not permitted to use contingent loss matrix method.
 Yes.
 Pricing model must be approved by ASX Clear.
-Yes, if exchange traded and margined, and not calculated under any other method.
 Yes, if not permitted to use contingent loss matrix method.
-No.